 Ubuntu have begun tracking more non-personalized and anonymous usage data to enable better data-driven decisions for the future development of the popular Linux distribution.
-As a Fedora user myself, I want Fedora to begin collecting the same type of data as I believe it would benefit Fedora in the long term.
+As a Fedora Linux user myself, I want Fedora Linux to begin collecting the same type of data as I believe it would benefit Fedora Linux in the long term.

 Debian derived Linux distributions — including Ubuntu — have had an optional tool called popularity-contest, or “popcon”, for years.
 Popcon collects data about the most frequently installed and used packages and programs from participating systems and sends them back to the distribution so they may known which software packages are the most frequently installed and used.